MI2CAST/causalBuilder/index.md

           $('#' + currentState.id).append(options);
         }

-  	  //Create new checkbox for possible new biological state that can be checked then annotated. var newState =
+  	  //Create new checkbox for possible new biological modification that can be checked then annotated. var newState =
   	   "<div id='"+ idState + count + "'> " +
   	   "<input type='checkbox' id='" + nameCheckbox + count + "' name='" + checkBox.name + "' onchange='createRemoveState(this," + divTagListStates.id + ", " + idState + count +")' > " +